American open-wheel car racing: Car names and trademarks

 The race cars participating in national championship events have been referred to by various names.
 Early nomenclature was to call the machines "Championship Cars", which was later shortened to "Champ Cars".
-The ambiguous term "Big Cars" saw some limited use; a term that identified the machines as larger and faster than junior formulae such as sprints and midgets.
-That term quickly disappeared from use and was instead largely used for Sprint cars.
-In the post-World War II era, the term "Speedway Cars" saw brief use, a loosely descriptive term, distinguishing the machines as those driven at the Indianapolis Motor Speedway and other major speedways, as opposed to those driven at smaller tracks, for instance.
-However, the term "Champ Cars" prevailed as the preferred moniker.
+This was a simple, yet descriptive term, which positively identified the machines as those that competed for the National Championship.
+The term "Big Cars" saw some limited use; a term that identified the machines as larger and faster than junior formulae such as sprints and midgets.
+That term disappeared from use and was instead largely used for Sprint cars.
+However, some promoters continued to advertise their championship events with the term "Big Cars", which leads to some inconsistencies.
+In the post–World War II era, the term "Speedway Cars" saw limited use; a loosely descriptive term, distinguishing the machines as those driven at the Indianapolis Motor Speedway and other major speedways, as opposed to those driven at smaller tracks, for instance.
+Nevertheless, the term "Championship/Champ Cars" prevailed as the preferred moniker.

 In most years since the USAC era, the term "Indy cars" (after the Indy 500) has taken over as the preferred moniker.
-Apropos to that, when CART was founded in 1979, its acronym stood for Championship Auto Racing Teams, which reflected the historical use of the term "Championship Car".
-Soon thereafter, CART started exclusively marketing itself with the two-word "Indy car" term, advertising itself as the "CART Indy Car World Series".
+Apropos to that, when CART was founded in 1979, its acronym stood for Championship Auto Racing Teams, a reflection of the historical use of the term "Championship Car".
+From its onset, CART started marketing itself with the two-word "Indy Car" term, advertising itself as the "CART Indy Car World Series".

-Through the 1980s, the term "Indy car" referred to machines used to compete in events sanctioned by CART, as well as the machines competing in the Indianapolis 500 (singly sanctioned by USAC).
+Through the mid-1990s, the term "Indy car" referred to machines used to compete in events sanctioned by CART, as well as the machines competing in the Indianapolis 500 (sanctioned singly by USAC).

-In 1992, the CamelCase term "IndyCar" was trademarked by IMS, Inc. It was licensed to CART through 1997.
+In 1992, the CamelCase term "IndyCar" was trademarked by IMS, Inc. It was licensed to CART from 1992 through 1996.
 After the inception of the Indy Racing League in 1996, the terms of the contract were voided after a lawsuit.
 As part of the settlement, the term was shelved by a six-year non-use agreement.
-Following the settlement, and the lack of direct connection to the Indianapolis 500, CART decided to revert to the former term.
-It re-branded itself as Champ Car and the machines were referred to again as "Champ cars".
+Following the settlement, and the lack of connection to the Indy 500, CART decided to revert to the former term.
+It re-assumed the name CART, and the machines would be referred to again as "Champ cars".
+This continued after CART was reorganized into CCWS.